-Every day, the ocean absorbs about 22 million tons of carbon dioxide, which is about the weight of 15 million hybrid automobiles.
+Every day, the ocean absorbs about 22 million tons of carbon dioxide.
+That's about the weight of 15 million hybrid automobiles.
 Just as you can't see the carbon dioxide that comes out of your own body each time you exhale, you can't see the gas as it dissolves into the seas.

-Space isn't an issue, considering that the oceans cover 72 percent of the planet, but there is a problem brewing beneath the waves.
+Space isn't an issue.
+After all, the oceans cover 72 percent of the planet.
+Still, there is a problem brewing beneath the waves.
 Carbon dioxide in the air helps insulate our planet and keep it warm.
-But there can be too much of a good thing: In the last 200 years, humans have added a lot of extra carbon dioxide to the atmosphere by burning fossil fuels like wood, coal and petroleum to produce energy.
-Two hundred years' worth of extra carbon dioxide in the atmosphere has bulked up our carbon dioxide blanket ― and average temperatures around the world are now rising.
-It’s being referred to as global warming.
+But there can be too much of a good thing: In the last 200 years, humans have added a lot of extra carbon dioxide to the atmosphere by burning fossil fuels like coal, oil and gas to produce energy.
+Two hundred years' worth of extra carbon dioxide in the atmosphere has bulked up our carbon dioxide blanket.
+Now, average temperatures around the world are rising.
+Scientists refer to this as global warming.

-The effects of this global-warming gas go beyond the air and land.
-Much of the carbon dioxide emitted into Earth’s atmosphere ends up in the ocean.
+But effects of this global-warming gas go beyond the air and land.
+Much of the carbon dioxide emitted into Earth’s atmosphere ends up in the seas.
 Of every 10 tons of the gas added to the atmosphere, two or three end up in the water.
-The growing emissions of carbon dioxide that human activities add to the air have begun changing the chemistry of the oceans.
-It's making them more acidic, a process called ocean acidification.
+The growing amounts of carbon dioxide that human activities add to the air have begun changing the chemistry of the oceans.
+It's making them more acidic.
+This process is called ocean acidification.

 Acids include liquids like vinegar and lemon juice that taste sour.
 These materials react with bases ― substances, such as ammonia or baking soda, that feel slippery — to form salts.
 Water is neutral, which means it's neither an acid nor a base.
 Scientists measure acidity using the pH scale; acids have a pH between 0 and 7, and bases between 7 and 14.
 (Neutral water has a pH of 7.0.)

-Carbon dioxide is a gas, which means its molecules are spread out and can flow freely in a space.
-But when they get into the ocean, the molecules break apart and those parts get together with other molecules in the water to form new molecules.
-These carbon dioxide molecules can become part of new gases, liquids or solids in the process.
+Carbon dioxide is a gas.
+So its molecules are spread out and can flow freely within a space.
+But when they get into the ocean, the molecules break apart.
+Now their parts get together with other molecules in the water to form new molecules.
+These carbon dioxide molecules can become part of new gases, liquids or solids.

-It's hard to imagine that such a small molecule as carbon dioxide has the potential to drastically change the ocean, says Peter Neill, Director of the World Ocean Observatory in Boothbay Harbor, Maine.
+It's hard to imagine that such a small molecule as carbon dioxide has the potential to drastically change the ocean, says Peter Neill.
+He directs the World Ocean Observatory in Boothbay Harbor, Maine.
 Molecule by molecule, the effect of extra carbon dioxide is harmless.
-But on the grand scale occurring today, the effect is substantial and occurring rapidly.
+But on the grand scale taking place today, the effect is substantial and chaning rapidly.